 Do we really want to see large areas of forest abandoned to this?

 This is a common argument among academics and green activists, but in fact is just a speculation that fits their ideological stance.
 It is futile to call, as they do, for complete knowledge of every little impact of fire on every component of the biota.

-What we do know, without any doubt whatever, is that Aboriginal burning prior to European settlement of Australia was all-pervasive over the continent (see Historical Accounts>Aboriginal Fire, and also Further Reading > The Greatest Estate on Earth).
+What we do know, without any doubt whatever, is that Aboriginal burning prior to European settlement of Australia was all-pervasive over the continent (see About Fire>Aboriginal Use of Fire, and also Further Reading > The Greatest Estate on Earth).
 Virtually anything that would burn did burn, and on the evidence of early European observers, the burning was done under weather conditions so that the fires were under full control.
 This could not have happened if fuel loads were high.
 Indeed, there is convincing evidence that in the south west of Australia, at least, the frequency was about 2-4 years in the dry sclerophyll forest types.
 This practice, as well as the influence of lightning-caused fires, means that the biota in general is well adapted to fire – although some species have very specific requirements as to intensity and frequency.

 We also know, and it was amply demonstrated again in Victoria in February 2009, that large high intensity wildfires have a devastating ecological effect.
 While we do not yet have any data from those fires, we do have some data from smaller wildfires in Western Australia that illustrate this point.